 The current influenza surveillance data should be interpreted with caution as the ongoing COVID-19 pandemic have influenced to varying extents health seeking behaviours, staffing/routines in sentinel sites, as well as testing priorities and capacities in Member States.
 The various hygiene and physical distancing measures implemented by Member States to reduce SARS-CoV-2 virus transmission have likely played a role in reducing influenza virus transmission.
-Globally, influenza activity remained low, but activity has increased since February 2022 after an initial decrease in January 2022.
-In the temperate zones of the northern hemisphere, influenza activity increased or remained stable, except in East Asia where detections decreased.
+Globally, influenza activity remained low, with a further decrease of activity in some areas.
+In the temperate zones of the northern hemisphere, influenza activity seems to decrease except in North America.
 Detections were mainly influenza A(H3N2) viruses and B/Victoria lineage viruses.
 In North America, influenza activity continued to increase in recent weeks but remained lower than pre-COVID-19 pandemic levels at this time of the year and was predominantly due to influenza A viruses, with A(H3N2) predominant among the subtyped viruses.
 Respiratory syncytial virus (RSV) activity remained low in the United States of America (USA) and Canada.
-In Europe, overall influenza activity has stabilized with influenza A(H3N2) predominant.
-Very little RSV activity was observed.
-In Central Asia, a single influenza B detection was reported in Kyrgyzstan.
-In East Asia, influenza activity with mainly influenza B/Victoria lineage detections appeared to decrease in China.
+In Europe, overall influenza activity appeared to decline, with influenza A(H3N2) predominant.
+In Central Asia, sporadic influenza B detections were reported in Kazakhstan.
+In East Asia, influenza activity with mainly influenza B/Victoria lineage detections continued to decrease in China.
 ILI rate and pneumonia hospitalizations remained elevated in Mongolia.
 Elsewhere, influenza illness indicators and activity remained low.
-In Northern Africa, increasing detections of influenza A(H3N2) were reported in Tunisia.
-In Western Asia, influenza activity was low across reporting countries, with the exception of Georgia where increased detections of influenza A(H3N2) were reported.
+In Northern Africa, decreased detections of influenza A(H3N2) were reported in Tunisia.
+In Western Asia, Georgia reported increased detections of influenza A(H3N2).
 In the Caribbean and Central American countries, low influenza activity was reported with influenza A(H3N2) predominant.
 In tropical South America, low influenza activity was reported with influenza A(H3N2) predominant.
-In tropical Africa, influenza activity was reported mainly from Eastern Africa with influenza A(H3N2) predominating followed by influenza B/Victoria lineage viruses.
-In Southern Asia, influenza virus detections were at low levels with influenza A(H1N1)pdm09 and A(H3N2) viruses detected.
-In South-East Asia, influenza detections were at low levels except in Timor-Leste with influenza A(H3N2) predominant.
-In the temperate zones of the southern hemisphere, influenza activity remained low overall, although detections of influenza A viruses (with A(H3N2) predominant among the subtyped viruses) continued to be reported in some countries in temperate South America and South Africa.
+In tropical Africa, influenza activity was reported mainly from Eastern Africa with influenza A(H3N2) predominating followed by influenza B viruses.
+In Southern Asia, influenza virus detections were at low levels overall.
+In South-East Asia, only Malaysia reported influenza detections of influenza A(H3N2) and B viruses.
+In the temperate zones of the southern hemisphere, influenza activity remained low overall, although detections of influenza A viruses, predominant with A(H3N2), continued to be reported in some countries in temperate South America and South Africa.